Introduction

 New Settings and Restoring Defaults

 FsPulse may expand its configuration options over time.
-When new settings are introduced, they won't automatically appear in your existing config.toml
+When new settings are introduced, they won't automatically appear in your existing config.toml.
+To take advantage of new options, either:

 - Manually add new settings to your config file